QuaSi-Software/Documentation/docs/quasi_transient_effects.md

-# General transient effects
+# General effects

 ## Reduction of usable heat during start-up of each component
-The reduction of the usable heat output during start-up of a system can be described using either linear oder exponential start-up and cool-down ramps.
+To account for transient effects, the reduction of the usable heat output during start-up of a system can be described using either linear oder exponential start-up and cool-down ramps.
 Both are described in the following.

 ### Linear start-up
 The following figure illustrate a linear start-up and cool-down behaviour characerized by the start-up time (SUT) and cool-down time (CDT) the system needs to reach full thermal energy output or to cool down completely.